gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and took the path that ran down by the river.
 It was the longer route,
 but that was okay.
-For one heart-stopping moment Maddy thought Gumption was going to hold her hand.
+For one heart-stopping moment Maddy thought Gumption was going to hold her paw.
 When he didn't,
 she almost took his,
 but then they came out of the trees onto the riverbank and the moment was behind them.